 (By the way, with the feedback above I would read: 1) Overlap, 2) Gap, 3) Overlap, 4) Overlap (followed by withdrawal) 5) Overlap, 6) Gap, 7) Overlap, 8) Overlap+ withdrawal or Gap, 9) Overlap or Gap, 10) Gap)

-Running through this kind of exercise not primes elders for the coming conversations with their new pastor.
-It also provides a handy little framework for telling the truth of the previous tenure – the good, the bad and the indifferent of it – tangentially, in a light and positive way.
+Running through this kind of exercise does more than prime the elders for the coming conversations with their new pastor.
+It also provides a handy framework for telling the truth of the previous tenure – the good, the bad and the indifferent of it – tangentially, in a light and non-judgmental way.

 - Builds the Congregation’s Awareness of the process of adaptation for which any new appointment calls